Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 7+ Warlock, [Pact of the Hourglass]*

-You can cast *Haste* once without expending a spell slot.
+You can cast [:spell-lv3: Haste] once without expending a spell slot.
 You regain the ability to cast it in this way again when you finish a Short or Long Rest.

 ---